GISmd/Arcutil/README.md

 ## How to use arcutil

-Until this project become more structured the easiest way to import any functions in this library is to use `sys.path.append()` to append the arcutil subdirectory to your system path and then you can import any modules or functions desired.
+Until this project becomes more structured the easiest way to import any functions in this library is to use `sys.path.append()` to append the arcutil subdirectory to your system path and then you can import any modules or functions desired.

 For example: